 Yep, that’s right.
 In addition to being the bar/music venue/dance party that can lure even the most stubborn Manhattan people to Brooklyn, Baby’s All Right also has a weekend bottomless brunch special.
 With its big space across three rooms, excellent people-watching, and surprisingly good, classic (but not boring) brunch food, you now have another very good reason to come to Brooklyn.

-The Deal: $35 for unlimited Bloody Marys, Greyhounds, and mimosas.
+The Deal: $34.99 for 1.5 hours of unlimited Bloody Marys, Greyhounds, and mimosas.
 Includes the price of food.

 Being at Horchata feels like a combination of being drunk in a sukkah and being drunk on spring break.
 The interior’s got string lights hanging from the ceiling, the drinks (and guacamole) are excellent, and the crowd is a fun mix of young people.

 Essex may be a bit pricier as bottomless brunches go, but the waiters will constantly top off your mimosas so it all feels worth it.
 Great music and lots to choose from on the menu.
 We recommend The Aristocrat or the Mexican Matzo Brei.
 Yes, that’s a thing.

-The Deal: $30 for 1.5 hours of unlimited drinks and food.
+The Deal: $31.95 for an entree and 1.5 hours of unlimited Bloody Marys, mimosas, and screwdrivers.

 Vamos! is your best bet if you’re with a big group looking to get hammered.
 Is this the most authentic Mexican food around?
 Negative, but their deal is exceptional – and kind of hilarious.
 Your meal is free if you drink five alcoholic beverages.
 So basically, Vamos! is paying you to drink.

-The Deal: Order five margaritas or sangrias for $6 each and your entreé is free.
+The Deal: Order five frozen margaritas or sangrias for $7 each and your entreé is free.

 Pil Pil is a great uptown establishment that encourages excessive drinking paired with quality Spanish food.
 The sangria flows freely, making this a strong move for Upper East Side drunk brunching.